 As a critical part of academic surgical training, the University of Minnesota continues to be driven to deliver pioneering research.
 This commitment from the Department allows residents to participate in independent and supervised investigations at an entrance level, with valuable opportunities to participate in scientific discovery and/or clinical innovation.
 Our residents contribute to academic literature and present at the most prestigious national meetings.
 This research experience also provides a tremendous opportunity to establish a foundation for a career in academic surgery and to develop fundamental tools and relationships for fellowships in General Surgery.

 Every year, we have a robust array of academic opportunities our residents partake in, including working with our surgery faculty on a wide variety of research ventures.
 General surgery residents are also able to participate in a variety of fellowship programs during this time, including Surgical Critical Care, Hospice and Palliative Medicine, Burn, and QI.
-We are looking forward to residents participating in the ACS SIM Fellowship program, projected to start in the 2023-24 academic year.

 Program Goals & Objectives

 We expect all of our residents to participate in research activities.
 Most will spend one to two years in a basic science or clinical outcomes laboratory.
 Depending on circumstances such as numbers of clinical residents, some may complete their training without a designated laboratory experience.
-In no way does the diminish our mission of training academic surgical leaders.
+In no way does this diminish our mission of training academic surgical leaders.
 The overall goal of the program includes preparing University of Minnesota Department of Surgery trainees for careers in academic surgery.

 Program FAQs